OrganicClick/progressive-web-application-text-editor-challenge/README.md

 ## Credits
 Development was assisted by the following resources:
  - Xpert Learning Assistant provided by the GWU Coding Boot Camp.
-Provided general guidance and assistance with Installation
+Provided general guidance and assistance with Installation and concise description of application.

 ## Contact